X: Beyond the Frontier: Main plot

-Through trade and exploration, Brennan eventually encounters the Argon—a race who appear human.
+Through trade and exploration, Brennan eventually encounters the Argon, a race who appear human.
 However, it quickly becomes clear that the Argon have no knowledge of Earth, and most dismiss Brennan as a crank when he claims to be from Earth.

 He is subsequently led to a group of scientists and scholars known as the Goner, which is an organisation dedicated to preserving information about Earth.
 He works with them to discover the forgotten history of the Argon - that they are descended from humans who were cut off from Earth centuries ago in a war with rogue machines known as the Terraformers.
 After convincing the Argon that Earth is real, Brennan works with them - specifically, with Ban Danna, Head of the Argon Secret service - to prevent the Terraformers, now known as the Xenon, from developing a super-weapon.

-Depending on his status with the different X-Universe races, Brennan finally forms an alliance to attack the Xenon forces and destroy their super-weapon, thus completing the game.
-However Kyle is stranded in the new sector of the Galaxy unable to return to earth, the Argon federation welcome him into their ranks and offer him the means to make himself comfortable in his new home.
+Depending on his status with the different X-Universe races, Brennan finally forms an alliance to attack the Xenon forces and destroy their super-weapon, thus completing the game, but Kyle is stranded in the new sector of the Galaxy and is unable to return to Earth.
+The Argon federation welcome him into their ranks and offer him the means to make himself comfortable in his new home.